Can Exercise Improve Gastrointestinal Function in Older Adults?

 Both moderate-intensity and high-intensity exercises can have positive effects on gastrointestinal function.
 Moderate-intensity exercises, such as brisk walking or cycling at a moderate pace, can stimulate blood flow and promote healthy digestion.
 High-intensity exercises, such as interval training or sprinting, can stimulate the release of digestive enzymes and enhance gut motility.
 It is important to choose exercises that are suitable for your fitness level and gradually increase intensity to avoid overexertion.

-Also See: Can Exercise Help With Recovery From Stroke in Older Adults?
+Also See: Can Exercise Help With Recovery Post-surgery for Seniors?

 Exercise and Gut Microbiota